achebrol/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/index.md

 This is a great question.
 When I am pressed into building a mobile backend, generally an architecture presents itself.
 When I have flexibility, I use the following rules:

-1. Use as many services that I can to minimize code I have to write.
+1. Use as many managed services that I can to minimize the code I have to write.
 2. Use Azure Functions for batch jobs or behind the scenes processing jobs.
-3. Use an Azure App Service for the main interface to the mobile app.
+3. Deploy a container on Azure App Service for the data interface to the mobile app.

 The services that I use directly from the mobile app include Azure Active Directory (and AAD B2C) and Azure Storage, covering identity and file storage respectively.
-For most services, I will use Azure Functions that are triggered by an event (for example, upload a file to storage).
-I use use an ASP.NET Core application to provide access to structured data (like Cosmos or Azure SQL).
+I would only use a service directly if I can manage the access to it easily through identity services like Azure Active Directory.
+Cosmos and SQL Azure are the basic building blocks for databases (covering both NoSQL and SQL services).
+I generally access these services through an intermediate web service that I write and deploy on Azure App Service.

 ## Next steps